balOS/quartz/content/C- Synthesis as a process is usefully modeled as a specialized form of sensemaking.md

 ---
-title: "C- Synthesis as a process is usefully modeled as a specialized form of sensemaking"
+title: C- Synthesis as a process is usefully modeled as a specialized form of sensemaking
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---
 Authored By:: [[P- Joel Chan]]